aviralverma07/smarthub/README.md

 # smarthub
 THIS IS MY FIRST REPOSITORY
+Author - Aviral Verma